KHNASM/tretton37_test/README.md

 ## Loose Coupling

-Concerns are isolated are decoupled.
+Concerns are isolated and decoupled.
 For example logging and file handling is decoupled from the core Scraper.
 Scrapper relies on abstraction meaning that different implementations can be injected.
 E.g. download filing destination can easily be replaced with a remote API based (e.g. amazon S3), and Console logging can be replaced with third part API based logging.

 ## Dependency Injection